SSL and TLS: Theory and Practice, Second Edition

 Oracle Threat.

-- At the ACM Conference on Computer and Communications Security (CCS) that will take place in October 2016, Karthikeyan
+- At the 23rd ACM Conference on Computer and Communications Security (CCS) that took place in October 2016, Karthikeyan

-Bhargavan and Gaëtan Leurent will present a new attack - called Sweet32 - that exploits collisions on block ciphers with a relatively short block length,
+Bhargavan and Gaëtan Leurent presented a new attack - called Sweet32 - that exploits collisions on block ciphers with a relatively short block length,

 such as 3DES used in HTTPS.